 “Are you all right?”
 Josh asked, squatting beside her.

 “I'm crying because I'm so happy.
-I've got the best family in the world and I'm marrying the handsomest man.”
+I've got the best family in the world and I'm marrying the most handsome man.”

 Junior and Joshua had heard the commotion and had joined us.
 Sandi explained.
 “I wanted to find Maman tonight so I could apologize to her.
 For a while, I thought she had taken my wedding dress.
 Then I got a call from my friend that is feeding my dog.
 No one took my dress.
 I left it on the sofa in my apartment.
 And you know what?” she added.
 “I'm glad.
 There's not a dress in the world as beautiful as the one made with l'amour de Maman.
 Thanks, Uncle Beaux, for making me realize as much.”